 Portugal is a hotspot for people who are wanting to relocate to another country.
 If you are curious about what makes Lisbon popular with expats, book the Go Local - Expat Experience shore excursion.
 This tour takes you through some of the most popular expat neighborhoods and to the historic Estrela Basilica and Estrela Gardens.

 Queen Maria I ordered the construction of the Estrela Basilica to celebrate her son's birth.
 Unfortunately, he died two years before completion.
 After exploring the basilica and gardens, try the local version of espresso known as "bica."
-Finally, you will take a bus to another popular expat neighborhood, Principe Real.
+Finally, you will take a bus to another popular expat neighbourhood, Principe Real.

 Visit the Museu Nacional do Azulejo (National Tile Museum)

 Lisbon is famous for its vibrant ceramic tiles.
 These "azulejos" adorn buildings throughout the city, especially in Alfama.
 The National Tile Museum is a great stop to learn more about these beautiful tiles.
-You'll see tiles of all sizes and colors, with some tiles dating back centuries.
+You'll see tiles of all sizes and colours, with some tiles dating back centuries.
 Some exhibits are simple with individual tile decorations, while others feature intricate murals painted over multiple tiles.

 This list is only some of the exciting attractions and sights awaiting you in Lisbon.
 With Norwegian, you have multiple Portugal cruises to choose from, including numerous Transatlantic cruise itineraries.
 Are you still in the cruise vacation planning stages?
 If so, be sure to sign up for Norwegian's cruise deals.
 You'll get the latest discounts and specials delivered right to your inbox, perfect for when you're ready to book your Portugal cruise.